Updated for 2020!

-This is because of what I talked about above: some American companies buy cookware made in China and put their logo on it.
-They don't do quality checks, and they don't have control over the products they buy.
+This is because of what we talked about above: some American companies buy cookware made in China and put their logo on it.
+They don't do quality checks, and they don't have quality control over the products they re-sell.

 This isn't what you want.

 How to avoid this?
-Once again, do your research, and buy a reputable brand.
+Once again, do your research, and buy a reputable brand that gets good reviews.

 All of the cookware sets reviewed here are reputable and high quality, so if you buy one of these, you can rest assured that you're getting good quality cookware.

 (Incidentally, this quality issue is true for many products, not just cookware.
 Buying a brand name product isn't always a smart purchase.
 From cookware to electric pressure cookers to portable induction cooktops, we've found this to be true.
 No matter what you're buying, do your homework and buy wisely.)